Building a Custom Banquette

-If you're short on space but need to build a dining area, a custom banquette could be the right solution.
-These upholstered benches can take the form of couch and be somewhat moveable, but in most cases they are fixed or built into a home.
-It is this “built in” nature that poses the most challenges.
+If you're short on space but need to build seating for a dining area, a custom banquette could be the right solution.
+These upholstered benches can take the form of couch and be somewhat movable, but in most cases they are fixed or built into a home.
+It is this “built-in” nature that poses the most challenges.
+An experienced DIYer might want to take on the project; otherwise, you can hire a carpenter to construct your banquette design.

 Spacing and scale